tfdahlin/music_stream/README.md

 # music_stream
+## Revamp
+This application has been revamped significantly, so this repository is no longer maintained.
+The new version will be found at https://github.com/tfdahlin/music_stream_revamp when it is made public.

 ## Overview
 A Django web application for dynamically serving music.
 Originally designed so that I could share my music collection with my family without needing to keep putting it on flash drives for them, it became a bit of a pet project so I could have something to showcase for job applications.